Bihar Legislative Assembly: Working

 The Bihar Legislative Assembly is not a permanent body and is subject to dissolution.
 The tenure of the legislative assembly is five years from the date appointed for its first sitting unless dissolved sooner.
 Members of the legislative assembly are directly elected by the people.

 There are three sessions every year: budget session, monsoon session, and winter session.

 The sessions of the legislative assembly are presided over by the speaker.
 The speaker certifies whether a bill is ordinary bill or money bill.
 Generally, the speaker does not participate in voting, except in the case of a tie.
-Nand Kishore Yadav is the current speaker of the Bihar Legislative Assembly.The legislative assembly also has a Secretariat.
+Prem Kumar is the current speaker of the Bihar Legislative Assembly.
+The legislative assembly also has a Secretariat.
 The secretary is under the disciplinary control of the speaker.
 The function of the secretary is to assist the speaker.
 Bateshwar Nath Pandey is the current secretary of the Bihar Legislative Assembly.